square-foot/HTMX-FrontEnd/README.md

 The actual docs are in the HTML source: The source has the force, Luke.
 Read ALL the comments and I think you should be good to go.

+This HTMX-TOML editor is quite useful for Pocketbase servers.
+I can create and update Pocketbase collections records quite well with this.

 I will create other kinds of front-ends too; as and when I get the time.

 Enjoy.